meadle/meadle-backend/README.md

 2. `npm install`

-3. In a separate terminal, run `mongo`
+3. In a separate terminal, run `mongod`

 Running